Marist College Eastwood: History

 Through the turn of the century, the school has celebrated numerous events and experienced several renovations.
-In 2005, the graduating class of Year 12 donated a flagpole for use in the main school yard.
+In 1982, the graduating class of Year 12 donated a flagpole for use in the main school yard.
 This gesture was repeated in 2010, with a secondary flagpole purchased by the leaving students.
 The poles are now used to raise the Australian and Aboriginal flags during each morning administration period.
 In 2006, the backyard area of the acquired cottages was resurfaced, irrigated and landscaped to become a grass playground.
 The area was later redeveloped into a synthetic grass area fenced by a cage.
 In 2010, the college's library underwent significant redevelopment - being reopened as the 'Father Peter Ryan Learning Centre', aided through a government grant of $200,000 from the now defunct National School Pride Program, instilled by the Rudd Government in 2009.
 In the same year, laptops were deployed to all students in accordance with the National Secondary School Computer Fund.
 Being beneficial to backpack weight, academic research and technological integration, laptops remain in use throughout the school; albeit in a BYOD (bring your own device) scheme.

-In 2012, the school celebrated its 75th anniversary at St Mary's Cathedral, with the college's first enrolled boy - Jim Maloney - in attendance.
-The college additionally celebrated its 80th anniversary in February 2017 - coinciding with the 200th year of Marist-led education in Australia.
+In 2012, the school celebrated its 75th anniversary at St Mary's Cathedral, with the college's first enrolled boy, Jim Maloney, in attendance.
+In February 2017, the college celebrated its 80th anniversary, coinciding with the 200th year of Marist-led education in Australia.
 In 2015, following an extensive 10-year planning process, the multi-purpose 'Montagne Centre' was built on the fringe of the college campus, facilitating greater enrolment capacity and recreational activities.
 In anticipation for the centre's construction, students established a YouTube channel documenting the process of its creation, titled 'MCETV' in 2014.
 The channel is currently used to publicise commentary on wider school life, including sport reports, academic events and 'Malloy Cup' proceedings, and often livestreams content pertaining to school assemblies and other internally based material.

 In 2019, the school refurbished a variety of classrooms, installing new chairs, tables and other technology.
 The main renovations were made to A-Block, installing new carpet flooring and overhanging LED lights.
 Some classroom walls were also rendered, with a set of wooden facades placed on each room's ceiling for decorative purposes.
-Furthermore, most closed windows were replaced with a single sliding door to provide a more modern look.
-The main college offices were also renovated with the same interior design.
+Furthermore, most closed windows were replaced with a single sliding door.
+The main college offices were also renovated with the same new interior design.

-In 2020, the college transitioned away from its traditional latin motto of 'Respice Finem', replacing its past ubiquity on all school material with a slogan describing 'A Daring Faith', 'A Dynamic Education' and a 'Holistic Personhood'.
+In 2020, the college transitioned away from its traditional Latin motto of 'Respice Finem', replacing its past ubiquity on all school material with a slogan describing 'A Daring Faith', 'A Dynamic Education' and a 'Holistic Personhood'.
 The Latin phrase, however, remains on the college crest.